NSS open-text analysis methodology for UK HE

 4) Categorise comments (repeatably)

 Repeatability is what separates governed reporting from a one-off interpretation.
-Defensibility comes from being able to repeat the analysis and explain what changed.
+It lets you rerun the analysis, compare years fairly, and explain changes without relying on memory or informal judgement.

 • Prefer stable, documented categories (with examples).

-• Track coverage (% assigned to a meaningful theme).
+• Track coverage: the percentage of comments assigned to a meaningful theme.

-• Track drift: if your categories change year to year, you need a mapping and change log.
+• Track drift: if your categories change year to year, keep a mapping and change log.

 5) QA and traceability

-Even strong theme labels are hard to use in practice if nobody can verify them later.
+Even strong theme labels are hard to use if nobody can verify them later.
+QA and traceability turn a plausible result into evidence teams can rely on, especially when findings are challenged in formal settings.

 • Human QA: sample checks, edge cases, disagreement review.